prdoyle/bosk/docs/USERS.md

 A field of type `Phantom<T>` is not serialized (just like `Optional.empty()`).

-The `id` field of a Catalog entry or a SideTable key may be omitted, and will be inferred during deserialization if possible from context, including any `@DeserializationPath` annotations.
+When supplying JSON for deserialization, the `id` field of a `Catalog` entry or a `SideTable` key may be omitted, and will be inferred during deserialization if possible from context, including any `@DeserializationPath` annotations.
 This inference process takes some time, though,